 - Yogurt and fruit: Combine 1–2 cups of yogurt with fresh or dried fruit.
 You can also add nuts, seeds, honey, granola, dark chocolate, or coconut flakes.

-Look for buying tips here.
+Look for buying tips on the best yogurts here.

 Simply adding 1 tablespoon of olive oil (15 mL) of oil to sauces, salads, and during cooking can quickly add 120 calories (

-Healthy oils include:
+Important oils include:

 Incorporate the foods on this list into meals and meal plans that you enjoy and can stick with over the long term.